Let me ask you this – can your business afford to throw away 30% of all of the traffic arriving at your website?

 Include Images and Videos

-People love videos and they should become an important component of your SEO strategy whenever it makes sense.
+People love videos, and images to look at.
+They should become an important component of your SEO strategy whenever it makes sense.
 The growth of video has been explosive – you’ll want to take the time to learn how to incorporate the power of video in your marketing mix.

 - 43% of consumers say that they want to see more video content